-- an organisational structure is defined, with clarity of roles, responsibilities and reporting lines; - appropriate management information and reporting processes are defined; - frameworks for decision making (including the delegation of authority) are articulated; - clear segregation of duties is in place; - conflicts of interest are managed; - administrative and accounting procedures are aligned with group requirements; - personnel have sufficient skills, knowledge and expertise to discharge their responsibilities (including those relating to the regulatory environment); - adequate and orderly records of business are maintained; - the security of customer data and other internal records is ensured; - business procedures combat financial crime; - processes are in place to deal with policyholder claims and complaints; - the integrity of manual and computerised business systems is ensured; and - processes ensure assessment of the possible impact of any changes in the legal environment.
+- an organisational structure is defined, with clarity of roles, responsibilities and reporting lines; - appropriate management information and reporting processes are defined; - frameworks for decision making (including the delegation of authority) are articulated; - clear segregation of duties is in place; - · conflicts of interest are managed; - · administrative and accounting procedures are aligned with group requirements; - personnel have sufficient skills, knowledge and expertise to discharge their responsibilities (including those relating to the regulatory environment); - adequate and orderly records of business are maintained; - the security of customer data and other internal records is ensured; - business procedures combat financial crime: - processes are in place to deal with policyholder claims and complaints; - the integrity of manual and computerised business systems is ensured; and - processes ensure assessment of the possible impact of any changes in the legal environment.

-The group's principal subsidiary boards and the Group Audit Committee oversee the adequacy and effectiveness of the internal control framework, primarily through the receipt of assurances in support of the UK Corporate Governance Code, and reports from Group Internal Audit, external auditors, and risk teams in the second line of defence.
-Going forward this activity will be led by the Company's audit committee.
+The group's principal subsidiary boards and the Group and Company Audit Committees oversee the adequacy and effectiveness of the internal control framework, primarily through the receipt of assurances in support of the UK Corporate Governance Code, and reports from Group Internal Audit, external auditors, and risk teams in the second line of defence.